Components

 searched for.

-uses these scalars to
+Then inRange uses these scalars to

-store torchlight pixels in mdetect
+store torchlight pixels in mdetect.
+Finally this

 1-channel image is converted back to 4-channel BGRA image and the

-result is stored in the mbgra
+result is stored in the mbgra function parameter for

 further usage on the Java side.